Watch this stock’s price performance: Futu Holdings Limited (NASDAQ:FUTU)

 Sponsored

-It is also essential to consider FUTU stock ratios like the price-to-sales ratio, which is 10.89 for the last year.FUTU’s price to book ratio for the most recent quarter was 3.48, resulting in an 1.27 price to cash per share for the period.
+Further, it is important to consider FUTU stock ratios, particularly its price-to-sales ratio over the past twelve months, which stands at 9.27.FUTU’s price to book ratio for the most recent quarter was 2.06, resulting in an 1.08 price to cash per share for the period.

 How does Futu Holdings Limited (FUTU) stock rate among analysts?
 Buy, sell, or hold?